Award categories

 2. Impact: Evidence that the research has changed activity, attitudes, behaviour, capacity, decision making, practice or processes.
 Impact may also have resulted from new understanding that benefits individuals, organisations, communities or the population.

 3. Pathway and partnerships: Outline how the researchers have engaged the relevant users/beneficiaries in shaping and communicating the research and engagement.
-The knowledge exchange process, including what was done to address challenges and bring about change, and how impact was evaluated.
+Outline the knowledge exchange process, including what was done to address challenges and bring about change, and how impact was evaluated.

 Emerging impact sub-category